krystinli/Legoland/stats_basics/10_P-value.md

 In a hypothesis test:
 - The null **hypothesis H0 is rejected** if:
-  - **α - significance level** - a pre-defined threshold value
+  - **α - significance level** - a pre-defined threshold value (would be < 0.05, or 5% critical value)
   - While `p-value ≤ α`, we reject the null hypothesis and we can conclude that we have the significant result.
-- For example, a p value of `0.0254` is `2.54%`: (would be < 0.05, or 5% critical value)
+- For example, a p value of `0.0254` is `2.54%`
-  - This means there is a 2.54% chance your results could happened by chance.
+- Means there is a 2.54% chance your results could happened by chance.

 ### 01_How Is P-Value Calculated?
 - Base on assumed probability distribution of the specific statistic being tested, p-values are usually found using p-value tables or spreadsheets/statistical software.